Translated by machine translator

 • The Consumer Rights Protection Centre for assistance;

-• The court, including in accordance with the application initiating the simplified procedure.
+• The court, including in accordance with the application initiated the simplified procedure.

-Procedures for resolving a dispute with a seller or service provider in accordance with Section 26.1 of the Law on Consumer Rights Protection of 18 March 1999:
+Procedures for resolving a dispute with a seller or service provider in accordance with Section 26.1 of the Law on Consumer Rights Protection is as follows:

 attēls